Granny Squares are so easy to crochet, great for beginners, and can make a super cheerful cosy scarf.

 Originally I was going to do a real sampler of all different granny square patterns but then I realised I couldn't possibly find enough different squares that would all be the same size so half of the squares are the most traditional pattern I know, the rest are a mixture of different ones.

-Do you want to make one?
-Here's how:
+Do you want to make a granny square scarf?

 Make 38 granny squares.

-As long as they come out the same size you can do whatever patterns you like.
-There are hundreds out there on 'tinternet (and even in books - remember them! )
+As long as they come out the same size you can do whatever granny square patterns you like.
+There are hundreds out there on 'tinternet and some gorgeous books too.
+I like A modern girl’s guide to granny squares , Susan Pinner’s Granny Squares and The Granny Square Book.

 I did each square with 3 multicoloured rounds then joined them all together at the end with this joining technique from Make My Day Creative using black wool.
 I strongly advise saving this job for the daylight if you use a dark colour - If I ever make anything with dark colours at night I see all my mistakes in the cold light of day!